Craft 4 Sound Impressions

 That curve means it is not just bass on the Model X that gets a 6dB increase but a few additional dB is liberally applied up to the upper mids to ensure the signature remains balanced.

-The Craft 4 is rated at 10Ω with no official SPL rating but that is one better than Lime Ears who have no resistance or SPL rating for the Model X. I can only tell you which one is technically louder and has less his based on DAPs with standard 32Ω load ratings.
+The Craft 4 is rated at 10Ω with no official SPL rating but that is one better than Lime Ears and has no resistance or SPL rating for the Model X. I can only tell you which one is technically louder and has less his based on DAPs with standard 32Ω load ratings.

 Design